Tnatiel/bootstrap-blog/README.md

 ## Overview

-Flask Bootstrap Blog is a user-friendly web application that allows users to create, edit, and delete blog posts.
+Flask Bootstrap Blog is a user-friendly web application that allows users to create, edit, and delete blog posts, as well as leave comments.
+The blog includes user authentication and authorization, with two types of users: regular users and admin users.
+Regular users can create posts and edit/delete their own posts, while admin users have full control over all posts and comments.
+The site also utilizes Flask Gravatar for user profile pictures and password hashing for user security.

 This blog project is built with Flask, a Python-based web framework, and SQLite database support.
 It uses Bootstrap example templates, Jinja, and Flask for the front and back end.
-The site mostly uses Bootstrap classes with little adaptations.

 ## Prerequisites